Dragonborn 5e: Unleash Your Inner Dragon in Dungeons & Dragons”

 Physical Description

-The skin color is might be olive or blue-green and does not have hair.
+The skin color might be olive or blue-green and does not have hair.
 The front shells contain a yellowish cast and are lighter in weight, however, the backshells look like shiners and are darker than their color of skin.
 Tortles can deliver a vicious bite using their toothless and beak-like mouth.
 Most of them are stocky.
 Their weights were maintained throughout their adult lives since the shells are so much weightier.
-They never ever grow obese or fat.
+They never grow obese or fat.

 The Tortles shape of arms and hands is similar to the human’s shape of arms and hands.
 The tortles will not wear clothing, but some of them may wear harnesses, cloaks, and belts for carrying tools and supplies.
 Like humans, they can easily wield most weapons.